vladh/lein-sassy/README.md

-# lein-sass
+# lein-sassy
 Use Sass with Clojure.

 ## Prerequisites
-lein-sass uses JRuby, so you need to have Ruby installed.
+lein-sassy uses JRuby, so you need to have Ruby installed.
 You probably already do, though.

 ## Usage